About the Board

 Laura Goetz is a Social Worker, Mediator and LGBTQ advocate.
 She is the Wisconsin State Coordinator for the national group PFLAG (Parents, Family and Friends of Lesbian and Gays).
 As an outgoing community activist, Laura has worked with various advocacy groups including educational justice organizations, universities, and GSAs.
 She has worked as a university continuing education instructor and presented numerous workshops on a variety of topics including LGBTQ issues and Safe Schools trainings.

-Laurie Guilbault has over 20 years of experience with political, electoral, and advocacy groups.
-She has organized fundraising events for candidates, organizations, and Political Action Committees.
-She has participated with progressive advocacy groups and candidates to promote positive change for Wisconsin citizens.
-Laurie was one of the founders of Action Wisconsin (predecessor to Fair Wisconsin) in 1994 and part of the Milwaukee LGBT Center Project in 1995 to create a safe environment for LGBTQ people in Milwaukee.
-Her political experience is as paid staff in seven local and state political campaigns and five congressional races across the nation 2001-2007.
-Laurie staffed Dorothy Dean, the first woman to run for Wisconsin Lt.
-Governor in 1992.
-She was Congressional Staff to Congresswoman Tammy Baldwin, the first out lesbian in Congress, in 1999-2001.
-Recently, Ms. Guilbault received her Masters of Public Administration.
+Laurie Guilbault has over 20 years of experience with political, electoral, and advocacy groups promoting positive change for Wisconsin citizens.
+She was one of the founders of Action Wisconsin (predecessor to Fair Wisconsin) in 1994 and part of the Milwaukee LGBT Center Project in 1995 to create a safe environment for LGBTQ people in Milwaukee.
+After Milwaukee’s Human Rights League Political Action Committee (HRL-PAC) joined Fair Wisconsin creating one statewide LGBTQ PAC, she has had the privilege of serving on the Fair Wisconsin PAC.

 Dennis Kohler lives in Germantown, Wisconsin with his partner and their four children.
 He runs a small business and is a stay-at-home dad.
 He served on the HRL PAC (Human Rights League Political Action Committee) board for five years.